 Saying versus doing

 Given the high level of consensus around purpose and the reported results, why aren’t more companies motivating employees, attracting customers and aligning suppliers with a strong purpose?

 Setting a goal and achieving it are different things.
-The research from Harvard Business Review Analytic Services and EY suggests that, for most companies, there is a significant gap between the belief that purpose should be integrated into an organization and their ability to actually do so.
+The research from Harvard Business Review Analytic Services and the EY Beacon Institute suggests that, for most companies, there is a significant gap between the belief that purpose should be integrated into an organization and their ability to actually do so.
 This holds true for a variety of functions and activities.
 Across a number of industries, the biggest gaps in ideal versus actual purpose are in leadership development and training, performance metrics and rewards, and talent management.

 “You can’t just adopt it…it has to be driven, operationally and in depth, by the CEO and the top leadership team,” says Michael Beer, the Cahners-Rabb Professor of Business Administration, Emeritus, at Harvard Business School.
 “That takes a lot of skill and understanding to do well, which is why so few companies can really pull it off.”